SFDigitalServices/cannabis-wait-room/README.md

 ?>
 ```

 `launchDate` is in the format `Month Day, Year Hours:Minutes:Seconds`.  `Hours:Minutes:Seconds` is in the 24 hour time format.
-So that something that starts at 7:53pm on May 22, 2018, the appropriate string would be `May 22, 2018 19:53:00`
+So for something that starts at 7:53pm on May 22, 2018, the appropriate string would be `May 22, 2018 19:53:00`